BDC Hamburger Icon

 A hold harmless agreement protects a business from claims or lawsuits.
 These insurance clauses are often used in businesses where the main company providing a service wants a secondary party to assume the risk of property damage, financial loss or bodily injury.

-A hold harmless agreement is often used in service industries where there are subcontractors involved.
-For example, say you’re a wedding planner hiring a caterer.
-You’d want the caterer to be responsible for their own liabilities, and you’d have them sign a hold harmless agreement releasing you of responsibility.
+A hold harmless agreement is often used in service industries where subcontractors are involved.
+For example, let’s say you’re a wedding planner and you need to hire a caterer.
+If you want the caterer to be responsible for liabilities that result from their involvement in a wedding, you’d require them to sign a hold harmless agreement absolving you of any responsibility.

 Other times, a hold harmless agreement is used when a service provider offers high-risk activities.
-For example, a scuba diving company will have all clients sign a hold harmless agreement stating that they understand the activity’s risks and won’t hold the company responsible for losses or injury.
+For example, a scuba diving company will require all clients to sign a hold harmless agreement stating that they understand the activity’s risks and won’t hold the company responsible for losses or injury.

 A hold harmless agreement is also called a “release of liability” or a “waiver of liability.”
 It can be reciprocal or unilateral.
 A reciprocal hold harmless agreement says neither party will hold the other party responsible for losses.
 A unilateral hold harmless agreement protects only one party.

-For example, if you’re a general contractor who hires subcontractors, you may have both a hold harmless clause and an indemnity clause in your contract.
+For example, if you’re a general contractor, you may have both a hold harmless clause and an indemnity clause in your agreements with your subcontractors.
 The indemnity clause will come into play if the subcontractor causes property or financial loss to you or the client.
-The hold harmless agreement would be in place to prevent the subcontractor from seeking damages if they’re harmed or have property damaged during the course of working with you.
+The hold harmless agreement would prevent the subcontractor from seeking damages if they’re harmed or their property is damaged while they’re working with you.

 Contractors’ business insurance needs are complex, with two types of general liability insurance: claims-made policies and occurrence policies.